w3f/polkadot-wiki/docs/learn/learn-consensus.md

 ## Finality Gadget: GRANDPA

-GRANDPA (GHOST-based Recursive ANcestor Deriving Prefix Agreement) is the finality gadget that is implemented for the Polkadot Relay Chain.
+GRANDPA (GHOST-based Recursive ANcestor Deriving Prefix Agreement) is the finality gadget that is implemented for the {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} Relay Chain.

-The Polkadot Host uses the GRANDPA Finality protocol to finalize blocks.
+The {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} Host uses the GRANDPA Finality protocol to finalize blocks.
 Finality is obtained by consecutive rounds of voting by the validator nodes.
 Validators execute GRANDPA finality process in parallel to Block Production as an independent service.

 It works in a partially synchronous network model as long as 2/3 of nodes are honest and can cope with 1/5 Byzantine nodes in an asynchronous setting.